-Behold Twitch, Amazon’s Weapon Against YouTube
+Will YouTube End By 2020?
+Amazon’s Social Media Weapon, ‘Twitch’ Rivals YouTube

 For all this, Twitch is usually considered as a platform superior to YouTube in terms of video games.
 With this land conquered, Amazon has begun to diversify the content a bit, but at the moment only through specials (such as dedicated to the painter Bob Ross), but it is soon to judge what will happen in this regard yet.

-[Featured Image by Crusher VII / Facebook]
+[Featured Image by Crusher VII /Facebook]